SumoLogic/sumologic-otel-collector/pkg/exporter/sumologicexporter/README.md

 For example, when there is an attribute `my_attr`: `my_value`, `metrics/%{my_attr}` would be expanded to `metrics/my_value`.
-Use OpenTelemetry attribute names, even when [metadata translation](#metadata-translation) is turned on.
+Use OpenTelemetry attribute names, even when [attribute translation](#attribute-translation) is turned on.

 For `graphite_template`, in addition to above, `%{_metric_}` is going to be replaced